Michael Eriksson

 Introduction

-Below I address some issues concerning the language I use on these pages.
+Below I address some issues concerning the language conventions that I use on these pages.
 More information can be found in the category Language and writing, e.g. in Limitations of language or Annoying writing mistakes.

 American vs. British English

 I do not deliberately try to adhere to either (or any other variant of English), but use the spellings that either seem more natural to me or are preferred by my spell-checker.
-Seeing that I am not a native speaker, live in Germany, and do not write specifically for a particular geographical audience (in fact, not even specifically for speakers of English), there would, in my eyes, be little to gain by the extra effort.
+Seeing that I am not a native speaker, that I live in Germany, and that I do not write specifically for a particular geographical audience (in fact, not even specifically for speakers of English), there would, in my eyes, be little to gain by the extra effort.
 Occasionally, the spelling of specific words (“behaviour”/“behavior”) can vary in my texts; this, OTOH, is not ideal, and will likely be improved over time.

 Gender-neutral language